sara-lindersson/shedis-temperature-replication-code/README.md

 ### Required Data
 To replicate the results, you will need the following datasets:

-+ __Processed data__ needed for running the scripts in the `c-derive-outputs` folder can be downloaded from the Harvard Dataverse repository in the `replication-data` folder.
-Place the `data-processed` folder in the project’s root directory and unpack the .tar-files before running the scripts.
++ __Processed data__ needed for running the scripts in the `c-derive-outputs` folder can be downloaded from the Harvard Dataverse repository containing the replication data.
+Place the replication data in a `data-processed` folder in the project’s root directory and unpack the .tar-files before running the scripts.
 + __Raw data__ for running scripts in the `a-preprocess-mswx` and `b-process-data` should be downloaded from their respective sources.

 ## Data sources